Lin20/BinaryMeshFitting/README.md

 # BinaryMeshFitting

 Yet another attempt at making a fast massive level-of-detail voxel engine, but this time with usable results!
-Check out <https://voxelspace.net/>

 This is the successor to [PushingVoxelsForward](https://github.com/Lin20/PushingVoxelsForward).